-Using the Column Chooser
+Using the Field Chooser

 The Message Analyzer Analysis Grid viewer has a default View Layout that contains several columns in which basic message data is displayed; however, the default layout displays only a limited cross-section of the available data.
-Additional information is also available for many other message fields that you can access by using the Column Chooser Tool Window.
+Additional information is also available for many other message fields that you can access by using the Field Chooser Tool Window.
 By adding specific columns, you can expose hidden but important field information that you can examine for greater troubleshooting capabilities with Message Analyzer.

-Accessing the Column Chooser
+Accessing the Field Chooser

-Adding Data Columns with Column Chooser
+Adding Data Columns or Groups with the Field Chooser

 Double-click the field name.